 How Millennials Can Manage Their Student Loan Debt

-“Following credit card debt, student loans are the second-highest source of debt for millennials,” said Brent Weiss, CFP, chief evangelist and co-founder of Facet Wealth.
+“Following credit card debt, student loans are the second-highest source of debt for millennials,” said Brent Weiss, CFP, chief evangelist and co-founder of Facet.
 “Many millennials paid for college using loans before, during and after the great recession, and this mountain of debt and the required monthly payments are creating financial challenges for many.
 Some millennials decided to attend graduate school coming out of the great recession in hopes that higher education would provide better job opportunities.
 This often did not pan out and left some millennials with higher debt loads that were not offset with higher incomes.”

 Serial entrepreneur John Rampton recommends seeking out an employer that offers student loan repayment assistance.

 “Many employers are eagerly willing to help fresh talent by offering benefits that tackle student loans,” he said.

 However, not every millennial will be able to find a job with this benefit.

 “If you can’t get a job that directly helps, you’ll need to find a way to reduce the interest rate and create a budget that helps you make more than the minimum due each month,” Rampton said.